polkascan/py-substrate-metadata-docs/docs/unique/apppromotion.md

 Error due to action requiring admin to be set.

 ---------
-### IncorrectLockedBalanceOperation
+### InconsistencyState
-Errors caused by incorrect actions with a locked balance.
+Errors caused by incorrect state of a staker in context of the pallet.

 ---------
 ### InsufficientStakedBalance